Moist chiffon cake with natural strawberry flavor. Serve it with a dollop of cold whipped cream for a nice teatime treat!

 The original recipe uses pureed strawberry.
 I’ve changed to use Smuckers strawberry jam + 1 tsp of freeze dried strawberry powder.
 If you do not have strawberry powder on hand, it is ok to skip it too.

-The cake doesn’t have a nice pink hue – probably because of oxidation!
-So you might want to add a few drops of lemon juice; or if you’d really like a super girly pink color in the cake, you can add in some strawberry emulco or coloring.
+The cake doesn’t have a nice pink hue, so if you want a nicer pink shade, you can add in more freeze-dried strawberry powder with some drops of lemon juice in the egg yolk batter; or if you’d really like a more obvious pink color in the cake, you can add in some strawberry emulco or pink coloring.

 This chiffon cake recipe requires whipping the meringue to firm peaks – glossy, tight hooks.
 Take note to not under or over whip the meringue for best result.

-A moist and light chiffon cake, packed full of natural strawberry flavor!
+A moist and light chiffon cake, packed with natural strawberry flavor!
 Pair a slice of the cake with cold whipped cream for a tasty teatime treat!

 - 3 egg yolks

 - 55 g quality strawberry jam ((or pureed strawberry))

 - 60 g cake or top flour, sifted

 - 35 g caster sugar